cjeon/lanyon/_posts/2021-01-04-effective-java-3-e-summary-item-11-to-15.md

 > If you make it public, you are obligated to support it forever to maintain compatibility.

 * It is acceptable to make a private member of a public class package-private in order to test it, but it is not acceptable to raise the accessibility any higher.
-In